suoglu/RGB_data_transfer/README.md

 * If calibration values are not suitable for current environment do recalibration process.

 * If the system locks in mid-transmission reset transmitting Arduino.

+* If nonsense characters show up in serial monitor, ensure that Baud speed is set to 250000 (on the right bottom of the serial monitor).

 FAQ
 ---